The metaverse is all over the news these days, so you’ve likely felt at least a little curious about it at some point.

 Since you’ll be taking your avatar into virtual worlds and events, you may want to spend some time and effort creating an avatar that you like.
 Thankfully, this process is relatively straightforward, but, like everything else we’ve covered, it varies from platform to platform.

 In many cases, avatar creation is already a built-in step when you’re entering a metaverse world.
-VIVE Sync, Beatday, and Engage all include VR avatar makers that have you design a metaverse persona before you ever step into a virtual environment.
+Platforms like Beatday and Engage include VR avatar makers that have you design a metaverse persona before you ever step into a virtual environment.

 Other metaverse platforms let you bring in avatars designed on third-party 3D model generators.
 For example, avatars from Ready Player Me, Tafi, and MakeAvatar can all be uploaded to VRChat, while you can import any avatar with the VRM file format into VIVERSE.